-You’ve been arrested, you’ve sat in jail, you’ve found a bail bondsman, you’ve got a co-signer, but somehow your bail has been revoked, you are back in jail and you owe the court a lot of money you don’t have.
-How did this happen and can you fix it?
+You’ve been arrested, sat in jail, found a bail bondsman, and got a co-signer, but somehow, your bail has been revoked, you are back in prison, and you owe the court a lot of money you don’t have.
+How did this happen, and can you fix it?

-There are many reasons for your bail to be revoked, but sometimes you may not know you have violated your bail bond agreement.
-Once the judge has declared that your bond is “forfeited“, you can ask an attorney to file a bail remission motion.
-Often a judge will set aside a bail forfeiture if your attorney can prove any of the following:
+There are many reasons for revoking your bail, but sometimes, you may not know you have violated your bail bond agreement.
+Once the judge has declared that your bond is “forfeited,” you can ask an attorney to file a bail remission motion.
+Often, a judge will set aside a bail forfeiture if your attorney can prove any of the following:

-- you were easy to find and the government didn’t incur any costs to find you
+- You were easy to find, and the government didn’t incur any costs to see you.

-- there was no major injury to the government because you violated your bail bond.
+- There was no significant injury to the government because you violated your bail bond.

-Whether or not bond can be reinstated in your case will depend on the severity of the crime, the time since the bond was forfeited, and if the judge has a good reason to refund the bond.
-It’s always best to discuss your case with your attorney who can file the bail remission motion.
+Whether or not a bond can be reinstated in your case depends on the crime’s severity, the time since the bond was forfeited, and whether the judge has a good reason to refund the bond.
+Discussing your case with your attorney, who can file the bail remission motion, is always best.